Islamic Counseling Services - Solace

-Can I reveal my sins or sins of those I know for the purpose of counseling?
+Can I reveal my sins or the sins of those I know for the purpose of counseling?

 In regard to this issue, Imam An-Nawawi mentioned various situations in which speaking about another person is permitted.
 One of these is in order to seek assistance and advice in forbidding evil and helping a person to change.
 This is permitted as long as the intention is to forbid evil.
 If the intention is for another reason, then it becomes unlawful.

 It is permissible to seek somebody's assistance in forbidding evil and helping someone change his or her immoral conduct.
-One can say to the person who can offer such assistance, `so-and-so does such and such evil deeds.
+One might say to the counselor, `so-and-so does such and such evil deeds.
 Can you exhort him?' etc. This is permissible as long as one intends to forbid evil.
 If, however, one intends something else apart from this, then this act becomes unlawful.

 Am I a bad Muslim if I take up counseling?

 It is true that those who are religious are less likely to suffer from psychological distress.
 However, it may also be that Allah tests a true believer with distress in his life.
 Thus, he or she may need to consult with professionals for assistance.
 Taking the means for cure is part of faith in Allah.
 This does not indicate weakness of Eemaan or that he or she is a bad Muslim.